 Instructions to the editor: please make the following changes from P99L61 to P100L16 in the subclause 9.4.2.339.3 DMG Sensing Image Report Data subelement in D4.0 as shown below:

-The Range Axis Present field indicates the presence of Range Axis Index field in the Reflection Set field.
+The Range Axis Present field is set to 1 to indicate the presence of Range Axis Index field in the Reflection Set field.
+It is set to 0 otherwise.

-The Doppler Axis Present field indicates the presence of Doppler Axis Index field in the Reflection Set field.
+The Doppler Axis Present field is set to 1 to indicate the presence of Doppler Axis Index field in the Reflection Set field.
+It is set to 0 otherwise.

-The Receiver Beam Index Present field indicates the presence of Receiver Beam Index field in the Reflection Set field.
+The Receiver Beam Index Present field is set to 1 to indicate the presence of Receiver Beam Index field in the Reflection Set field.
+It is set to 0 otherwise.

-The Transmitter Beam Index Present field indicates the presence of Transmitter Beam Index field in the Reflection Set field.
+The Transmitter Beam Index Present field is set to 1 to indicate the presence of Transmitter Beam Index field in the Reflection Set field.
+It is set to 0 otherwise.

-The Phase Present field indicates the presence of Phase Value field in the Reflection Set field.
+The Phase Present field is set to 1 to indicate the presence of Phase Value field in the Reflection Set field.
+It is set to 0 otherwise.

-The Receive Azimuth Present field indicates the presence of receive azimuth angles in the Reflection subelements.
+The Receive Azimuth Present field is set to 1 to indicate the presence of receive azimuth angles in the Reflection subelements.
+It is set to 0 otherwise.

-The Receive Elevation Present field indicates the presence of receive elevation angles in the Reflection subelements.CID 6102, 6103, 6104
+The Receive Elevation Present field is set to 1 to indicate the presence of receive elevation angles in the Reflection subelements.
+It is set to 0 otherwise.

+CID 6102, 6103, 6104